ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

 **Week 10**

-  * Meet with student team members to go over final code review, if possible
+  * Meet with student team members to go over final code review, if possible.
-  * Many projects may not be completed in time to review it with them in person, but a live demo should give mentors an opportunity to generally discuss if they met expectations
+  * Many projects may not be completed in time to review it with them in person, but a live demo should give mentors an opportunity to generally discuss if they met expectations.
-  * Discuss possible issues to add to repository for future generations of students
+  * Discuss possible issues to add to repository for future generations of students.
-  * Working with TAs / reader
+  * Work with TAs / reader.

 **Final Week**

   * Mentors need to submit a [End-of-Quarter Essay](/topics/essay/) to the department
+  * This should be started early on so that you have material to write about.
+Have notes on things you think are important to include throuhgout the quarter.

 # Work delegation